renelindsay/Vulkan-WSIWindow/README.md

 ## Overview

 WSI-Window has a very modular design.
 It consists of a few loosely coupled classes, which abstracts away much of the tedious, platform-specific boiler-plate code, when creating a Vulkan application.
 For example, WSI-Window requires a valid VkInstance as input, when creating a VkSurfaceKHR, which you can get from the optional CInstance class.
 Alternatively, you may create the VkInstance yourself, by calling Vulkan directly.
-However, if you do, it is up to you to set up Validation, and ensure the correct layers and extensions are loaded for your target platform.
+However, if you do, it is up to you to set up Validation, and ensure the correct layers and extensions are loaded for your target platforms.

 ![WSI-Window diagram](./WSIWindow/docs/WSIWindow.png "WSI-Window")